npalix/rathaxes/epitech/2012/vitrine/README.txt

 To generate the website read the following howto and then instal jekyll using:

-   gem instal jekyll
+   gem install --no-ri --no-rdoc RedCloth gem install --no-ri --no-rdoc jekyll

-Finally, run "jekyll --server --base-url /2012/rathaxes/" and point your browser to http://locahost:4000/2012/rathaxes to see the result.
+Finally, run "jekyll --server --base-url /2012/rathaxes/" and point your browser to http://localhost:4000/2012/rathaxes/ to see the result.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~